Svetlana Kuznetsova: 2020: Return to form

-2021–22: Injury struggles, early end of season, hiatus
+2021–24: Injury struggles, early end of season, three years hiatus

 Kuznetsova began her season at the Grampians Trophy after going through a 14-day hard quarantine.
 She lost to Jennifer Brady in the first round despite leading by an early break.
-After defeating Barbora Strýcová in the first round of the Australian Open, Kuznetsova lost to Belinda Bencic in a tight match after leading by a break in the deciding set.
+After defeating Barbora Strýcová in the first round of the Australian Open, Kuznetsova lost to Belinda Bencic in a tight match, after leading by a break in the deciding set.

-During the Middle East swing, Kuznetsova lost in the first round of the Qatar Open to Victoria Azarenka but managed to reach the third round of the Dubai Tennis Championships with three-set wins over Wang Qiang and world No. 5, Elina Svitolina, for her first top-ten win of the year.
+During the Middle East swing, Kuznetsova lost in the first round of the Qatar Ladies Open to Victoria Azarenka but managed to reach the third round of Dubai with three-set wins over Wang Qiang and world No. 5, Elina Svitolina, for her first top-ten win of the year.

 She then reached her first semifinal of the year at her home tournament, the St. Petersburg Ladies' Trophy.
 She survived a scare against teenage rising star Wang Xinyu in her opener before producing a comeback against Jaqueline Cristian in the quarterfinals.
-However, she lost to Daria Kasatkina in the semifinals despite leading by a set.
+However, she lost to Daria Kasatkina in the semifinals, after leading by a set.

 It was the start of a five-match losing streak as Kuznetsova lost in the first round of the Miami Open to Alizé Cornet, and her only clay-court tournament was at the French Open where she lost to Azarenka.
 She then lost in the first round of the Wimbledon Championships to qualifier Lesley Pattinama Kerkhove.

 Due to injury concerns, Kuznetsova gave up her spot from the Olympics for another compatriot.
 She ended her season prematurely due to lingering injuries, with her comeback date not disclosed.
 She fell out of the top 100 in September 2021 after being inactive.